Valentines Day flowers and candy

 Valentine’s Day began as Saint Valentine’s Day or the Feast of Saint Valentine.
 The feast was first established by Pope Gelasius I. His intentions were to honor one or two saints named Valentinus for being martyred on February 14.

 February 14 is when we celebrate Valentine’s Day.
-Although some enjoy it as the celebration of love, others reject it as a materialistic commercialized holiday.
+Although some couples enjoy it as the celebration of love, others reject it as a materialistic commercialized holiday.

-Valentine’s Day started with a connection to Christianity but there is a lot of information to wade through to find the truth.
+Valentine’s Day started with a connection to Christianity, but there is a lot of information to wade through to find the truth.
 The details within the stories connecting it to Christianity are difficult to prove.

 Nevertheless, Valentine’s Day is connected to Christianity, but not solely.